pkdone/practical-mongodb-aggregations-book/src/guides/composibility.md

 ];
 ```

-Notice trailing commas are included above, at both the end of stage and end of field levels.
+Notice trailing commas are included in the code snippet, at both the end of stage level and end of field level.

 It is also worth mentioning that some (but not all) developers take an alternative but an equally valid approach to constructing a pipeline.
 They decompose each stage in the pipeline into different JavaScript variables, where each stage's variable is defined separately, as shown in the example below: